White Christmas (Black Mirror): Reception

 On 16 December 2014, the episode aired on Channel 4 at 9 p.m.
 The Broadcasters' Audience Research Board reported figures of 1.66 million viewers in the first 7 days, and 2.07 million viewers after 28 days.
 It received positive critical reception, garnering ratings of 8.5 out of 10 in IGN, four out of five stars in The Telegraph and a B+ in The A.V.
 Club.
+On the review aggregator Rotten Tomatoes, the episode holds an approval rating of 90% based on 20 reviews.
 Handlen found it neither the strongest nor weakest Channel 4 episode of Black Mirror, but "striking and memorable".
 He viewed each technology as "fascinating enough to warrant entire entries in their own right"; in contrast, Sonia Saraiya of Salon saw the cookies' mechanics as a "misstep".
 Krupa found the episode to be, of the episodes to that point, the "most in-depth and harrowing exploration of how technology affects our relationships".

 The cast was well-received, with Ellen Jones and Krupa reviewing the casting and acting positively.
 Krupa found that Spall "shines brightest" with "the full depth of his misery", while Handlen highlighted Hamm as "great".
 Riesman found it "chilling" how much the reader is "drawn into" Hamm's way of thinking.
 However, Monahan "tired slightly" of Joe's "moroseness" over the course of the episode, and Handlen found Jennifer "more of a punchline than a character".

 The special's structure was praised as "excellent" by Monahan, with Krupa saying that "so much of the episode's pleasure derives from seeing its disparate elements connect and intersect".
 However, Saraiya thought the repetition of technologies and ideas from previous episodes was undesirable.
 Though Handlen wrote that the episode maintained an "efficient, unceasing suspense" with the questions raised about Matt and Joe, he found that the three stories "don't quite add up to more than the sum of their parts".
 Monahan said that he "one half-guessed" Joe's situation.
 Ellen Jones found the storyline threads to be "neatly, nightmarishly tied up" by the end and Mellor reviewed that the final story "ties all the elements of the previous hour with deft efficiency and unblinking bleakness".
 Saraiya found the episode "thematically satisfying", while Riesman called it "eminently watchable, narratively thrilling, and never preachy".

 Episode rankings

-"White Christmas" was ranked as follows on critics' lists of the 23 Black Mirror instalments by quality, from best to worst:
+"White Christmas" was ranked as follows on critics' lists of the 23 Black Mirror installments by quality, from best to worst: